AmanCode22/ethos-trait-c-template/README.md

 Template for creating C Hard Traits for Ethos.

 Fork this repo to build your own native extension.
 CI workflows automatically build binaries for all 8 platforms (Linux, macOS, Windows, Termux) and submit your trait to Ethos Foundry.
 Also after forking or clicking use as template go to repo settings-> action -> general and change workflow permissions from read to read and write this allows repo to upload build on release.
+Also below it click Allow GitHub Actions to create and approve requests .
+For auto making pull requests you need to make a fine grained PAT token if you dont have make, you can reuse this in other traits also by just adding that repo in repo scope.
+If you dont have made one for traits go to your account settings -> developer settings -> personal access tokens -> fine grained token -> generate new token and fill the following
+- **Token Name:** Traits token
+- **Description:** Token for hard traits PR workflow
+- **Expiration:** Define a expiration time according to you,after this time you may need to renew token and update it in repo secrets.
+- **Repo Access:** Set this to all repositories if you dont want to update again and again for adding more traits or set to only selected repo to select trait repo.
+**Leave permissions unchanged**
+Copy the token and go to your trait's repo's settings -> secrets and variables -> actions -> click on add new repository secret with secret name `PAT_TOKEN` and value your token.

 ## Quick Start